 The Grapes of Wrath by John Steinbeck

 The Joad family follow their dreams and head to the West Coast of America.
 Things don’t go well for them.
-A classic in American Fiction, exploring characters, raw emotions; with many parallels to broken society today.
+A classic in American Fiction, exploring characters, and raw emotions; with many parallels to the broken society of today.

 Atonement by Ian McEwan

-13-year-old Briony Tallis stumbles upon something shocking which sets into events a downward spiral and life-changing crime.
+13-year-old Briony Tallis stumbles upon something shocking which leads to a downward spiral and life-changing crime.
 Can Briony ever put the pieces back together?
 A modern masterpiece.

 Do Androids Dream of Electric Sheep? by Philip K Dick